ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 In the code above, `addPivotColDefs` does not create column groups for simplicity.
 However, the example below shows a more complex implementation that creates column groups.
 Note the following:

-- Column definitions are created from the `pivotFields` are returned from the server.
+- Column definitions are created from the `pivotFields` that are returned from the server.
 - These column definitions are then supplied to the grid via `columnApi.setPivotResultColumns()`.

 <grid-example title='Providing Pivot Result Columns' name='providing_pivot_result_columns' type='generated' options='{ "enterprise": true, "exampleHeight": 605, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>